www.stalkvictims.info - weapons page

 MYTHS

-Using incident files from the US National Crime Survey, Prof. Gary Kleck found victims with guns are far less likely to be attacked/injured than people without guns (Point Blank: Guns and Violence in America, 1991, Aldine de Gruyter Press).
-A study covering a 15 year period (1977-92) by Prof. John Lott Jnr. and Prof. David Mustard found that American states which adopted Florida type right-to-carry laws had (on average) an 8.5% fall in the murder rate (Crime, Deterrence, and Right-to-Carry Concealed Handguns, 1996, University of Chicago) - the results are examined in Lott's subsequent book, More Guns, Less Crime (2001, University of Chicago).
-The book Guns Save Lives (2002, Loompanics Unlimited) by Robert Waters provides many examples of ordinary people successfully defending their lives with firearms.
+Using incident files from the US National Crime Survey, Gary Kleck found victims with guns are far less likely to be attacked/injured in assault/robbery incidents than people without guns (Point Blank: Guns and Violence in America, Aldine de Gruyter Press, 1991).
+A study covering a 15 year period (1977-92) by John Lott and David Mustard found that American states which adopted Florida type right-to-carry laws had (on average) an 8.5% fall in their murder rate (Crime, Deterrence, and Right-to-Carry Concealed Handguns, University of Chicago, 1996) - the results are examined in Lott's subsequent book, More Guns, Less Crime (University of Chicago Press, 1998).
+Even an anti-gun sponsored survey (Hart Survey, Point Blank) showed that 783,000 Americans used guns defensively each year (criminals flee or surrender more than 95% of the time without a shot being fired).
+If guns were banned law-abiding victims would be greatly disadvantaged compared to gun toting felons who can readily obtain guns on the black market and could, in most cases, make do with knives, screwdrivers, machetes or clubs if guns magically disappeared, tools that are not practical defensive weapons for many female, elderly, injured, sick, disabled or outnumbered victims.

 Studies on homicide show that the overwhelming majority of murderers are people with life long histories of violence, sometimes irrational, sometimes acquisitive.
 The typical US murderer has a prior criminal history averaging at least six years, with four felony arrests.
 He is also likely to be a substance abuser with a record of traffic and/or gun accidents.
 Indeed, even people who accidentally kill with guns tend to have similar felony records and histories of substance abuse, car accidents and gun accidents.
 In short, they are an aberrant minority, characterized by a consistent indifference to human life, including their own - not the average gun owner.

-Anti-gun groups have for decades asserted that people who attempt to use guns for defensive use will have the gun taken away from them by an offender.
-Prof. Kleck identified crime incidents (US National Crime Survey) in which the crime victim used a gun for self-protection and lost a gun to an offender (Point Blank).
+Anti-gun groups assert that people who attempt to use guns for defensive use will have the gun taken away from them by an offender.
+Kleck identified crime incidents (using US National Crime Survey data) in which the crime victim used a gun for self-protection and lost a gun to an offender (Point Blank).
 At most, one percent of civilian defensive gun uses resulted in the offender taking a gun away from a victim.
 If you believe an assailant is about to gain control of your gun during a struggle you are justified in shooting them with it as you must assume they will use it to kill you.
-If the assailant is clearly stronger than the victim, or is outnumbered, the victim should shoot them before they get their hands on the gun even if it is fitted with a safety device (an offender might know how to overcome it).
+If the assailant is clearly stronger than the victim, or outnumbered, the victim should shoot them before they get their hands on the gun even if it is fitted with a safety device (an offender might know how to overcome it).

 Return to Index